ManageIQ/guides/providers/dev-guide.md

 ### Defining Inventory

 Providers which use graph refresh consists of Collector, Persister and Parser classes.
-When the Collector loads data from external provider, the Persister defines the inventory structure based on InventoryCollection objects.
+When the Collector loads data from an external provider, the Persister defines the inventory structure based on InventoryCollection objects.
-Inventory is then saved to VMDB (app database).
+Inventory is then saved to the VMDB (app database).
 Each inventory collection is mapped to an ActiveRecord model.
 Parser maps data collected from the provider to the common format defined by the ActiveRecord model.

-Persister's InventoryCollection definition is described [there](persister/inventory_collections.md).
+THe persister InventoryCollection definition is described [here](persister/inventory_collections.md).

-## Registering the Features in for RBAC
+## Registering the Features for RBAC
-If everything is as it should be, but you still can't see anything in the UI, this may be the purpose.
+If everything is as it should be but you still can't see anything in the UI, permissions may be the reason.
 MiQ has the RBAC model that checks if the user in the current role is able to access the feature.
 This is described in the yaml file called `miq_product_features.yml`.

 When adding the new entity, it is also necessary add the record